kimutaiRop/JULIA_EKR_SIMPLEX_PROBLE_CALCULATOR/README.md

     #2x1 + 3x2 => 4
     #z = 3x1 + x2

 #making array our of the equiz

+you can change between silving maximization and minimization in the    `main() ` function by reading the comments there

+this will soon be made easier by including user input, this is however good incase you want to use this as a module